 - The maximum credit is $2,000 but none of it is refundable.

 American Opportunity Credit

-The American opportunity credit allows eligible taxpaying students or their parents to offset some of the cost of attending college.
+The American Opportunity Credit is another way for taxpaying students or their parents to offset some of the cost of attending college.
 The credit typically offers greater tax savings than a tuition deduction since it reduces the tax you owe on a dollar-for-dollar basis rather than just reducing the amount of income subject to tax.
-However, there are several requirements for eligibility.
+However, there are several requirements for eligibility:

-Generally, the American Opportunity Credit is the most generous because up to 40 percent of the credit is refundable meaning that even if you don't owe any tax, you can still get some money back form the IRS.
+Generally, the American Opportunity Credit is the most generous because up to 40% of the credit is refundable - meaning that even if you don't owe any tax, you can still get some money back form the IRS.